daklassen/daklassen.github.io/_posts/2017-04-04-OpenIDConnect.markdown

 ### Summary

 As you have seen in this short example, your app can be secured without storing user information yourself.
 Instead your app delegated this concern to google.
 As explained in the introduction, centralizing user management to one OpenID Provider can make things a lot easier.
-By the way, you are not limited to use any big provider like google, consider using [Keycloak](http://www.keycloak.org/) as your own custom OpenID Provider.
+By the way, you are not limited to use any big provider like google.
+Consider using [Keycloak](http://www.keycloak.org/) as your own custom OpenID Provider.

 There are a lot more advantages of using OpenID Connect that I haven't mentioned in this short blog post.
-Easy realisation of Single-Sign-On is just one example.
+Easy realisation of Single-Sign-On or minimizing passwird security risks are just two examples.